 The price per square foot comes from taking the sales price of a property and dividing that by the number of square feet.
 The price per square foot can vary tremendously, even in the exact same neighborhood.
 While the average in a nice San Diego neighborhood might be $600, you could easily find a very small square footage fixer in a desirable location selling for close to $1000 per square foot.

-In general the price per square foot will tend to be higher the smaller the property’s square footage.
+In general, the price per square foot will tend to be higher the smaller the property’s square footage.
 This is why you see the price per square foot for condos and townhomes averages higher than detached homes.
-If we were to look at detached homes and condos of equal size, the price per square foot would usually be higher for the detached homes.
-Very large square footage homes often have relatively lower price per square foot numbers.
-Price per square foot is an important metric to use when valuing a property, however it should be used in comparison to other comparable homes.
+If we were to look at detached homes and condos of equal size, the price per square foot would usually be higher for detached homes.
+Very large square footage homes often have a relatively lower price per square foot numbers.
+Price per square foot is an important metric to use when valuing a property, however, it should be used in comparison to other comparable homes.
 The numbers above again do not take into account any seller concessions.

 Number of Active Listings in San Diego

 This metric shows the actual inventory in terms of the number of properties for sale (listed as “active”) at the end of each month.
 These numbers maxed out during the great recession at around 900 detached homes and 3700 condos/townhomes.
-Since then, inventory has been on decline.
+Since then, inventory has been on the decline.
 A recent slight uptick in late 2018 has signaled a potentially shifting market to some observers, but as of the writing of this article (Mid April, 2019), it remains to be seen if that shift is momentary, or the sign of more significant changes to come.

 New San Diego Listings

 I often get asked about the best time to sell a property in San Diego and about how much seasonality we see in the San Diego real estate market.
 The new listings and sold listings metrics above provide a lot of insight into seasonal inventory levels and sales numbers.
-Although the graph looks more dramatic for San Diego condos and townhomes, when you actually look at the numbers you will see there are always a significant number of homes for selling in San Diego.
-The seasonality is even less dramatic in the San Diego housing market when you look at single family detached homes.
-With our beautiful year ’round sun and very moderate temperatures, we just don’t experience the dramatic seasonal shifts that other real estate markets do in places where they actually have “real weather!”
+Although the graph looks more dramatic for San Diego condos and townhomes when you actually look at the numbers you will see there are always a significant number of homes for selling in San Diego.
+The seasonality is even less dramatic in the San Diego housing market when you look at single-family detached homes.
+With our beautiful year-round sun and very moderate temperatures, we just don’t experience the dramatic seasonal shifts that other real estate markets do in places where they actually have “real weather!”

 San Diego Real Estate Market Trends

-Hopefully all the data and commentary in this article provide insight into the recent history of the San Diego housing market coupled with some current context as well.
+Hopefully, all the data and commentary in this article provide insight into the recent history of the San Diego housing market coupled with some current context as well.
 Please check back in the future as the data on the San Diego real estate market presented here is always kept up to date.

 If you or someone you know might be buying or selling real estate in San Diego, regardless of location or price point, please let me know.
 I can also assist in connecting buyers and sellers outside San Diego with outstanding Sotheby’s International Realty agents via our 800+ offices in over 60 countries.
-Please read my client reviews, and don’t hesitate to call, text or email me with any real estate questions or to schedule a no-obligation consultation.
+Please read my client reviews, and don’t hesitate to call, text, or email me with any real estate questions or to schedule a no-obligation consultation.